 Dear friend of the European Parliamentary Association,

-We are delighted to invite you to “Europe's next industrial revolution.
-Towards a sovereign, more competitive and sustainable EU”, a videoconference that will take place next Wednesday 7 October, from 7 to 7:30 pm, on Zoom.
+We are delighted to invite you to “The EU Climate Law.
+The more ambitious, the better?”, a videoconference that will take place next Wednesday 23 September, from 7 to 7:30 pm, on Zoom.

-We will try to answer these questions with the help of:
+We will try to answer these questions with:

-We remain at your disposal for every additional information and hope to see you there.
+We remain at your disposal for every additional information and we hope to see you there.